From prediction markets to interpretable collective intelligence: Preliminaries

 \item There is a prediction market that proceeds in rounds.
-The clearing price is publicly revealed after each round, and it turns out to be the mean of the experts' beliefs before the round. \item Such means are the only information channel between the experts. \item All of the above is common knowledge (including the structure $\Omega\times S$ and the measure~$P$). \end{enumerate} \end{Asmp} These assumptions mean that the information exchange between the experts is described exclusively in terms of the initial information structure~$S$ and the measure~$P$.
-By $\pi^k_n(\bm\omega)$ and $q_k^c$ we denote the experts' beliefs before the $k$-th round and the clearing price after it, respectively.
-We have
+The clearing price is publicly revealed after each round, and it turns out to be the mean of the experts' beliefs before the round. \item Such means are the only information channel between the experts. \item All of the above is common knowledge \textup{(}including the structure $\Omega\times S$ and the measure~$P$\textup{)}. \end{enumerate} \end{Asmp}

+By $\pi^k_n$ and $q_k^c$ we denote the experts' beliefs before the $k$-th round and the clearing price after it, respectively.
+We can write~\ref{it:FFPS_third} as

-We note that assumption~\eqref{eq:q_is_mean} means that the price $q_k^c$ combines information exchange with averaging, which is more than can be said for the price~$q^{c}_t$ in a real prediction market (see Section~\ref{sec:model}).
+We note that~\eqref{eq:q_is_mean} means that the price $q_k^c$ combines information exchange with averaging, which is more than can be said for the price in a real prediction market (see Appendix~\ref{sec:model}).

 By $I^k$ we denote the public information accumulated by the market for the first $k-1$ rounds: